jellyph1sh/CyberShopify/README.md

 - Master the syntax of NEXT/REACT
 - Master the syntax of express.js for the backend (you can find this part in the folder "CyberShopify_back")
 - Set an API to manage the interaction with different databases
-- Know how to interact with a SQL database with PHPMyAdmin from an API
+- Know how to interact with a SQL database from an API
 - Compose web pages in  while avoiding repetition

 <img src="https://zupimages.net/up/23/06/6j5n.png" width=600px>